 What if we told you there were five emails you could send that would dramatically increase revenue?
-Five emails that you could essentially ‘set and forget’ and are the building blocks to your email marketing strategy.
+Five emails that you could essentially ‘set and forget’ and use as the building blocks to your entire email marketing strategy.

 Of course, you don’t want to send just any old email to capture your audience’s attention.
 You want your emails to be strategic.
 And most importantly, you want to customers to hit 'add to cart.'

 So what’s the blueprint for ecommerce email marketing?
 We’ve done the research for you.
 Here are five must-have emails where our customers see the most bang for their buck.

 Welcome emails set the tone for a brand’s relationship with their customers.
 It’s like a first impression.
 Every interaction you have with your shoppers should create a positive feeling and establish a connection.